When Does Implantation Occur? Signs and Symptoms!

 The morula develops into a blastocyst inside the uterus and finally penetrates the uterine lining during implantation.
 While some women report experiencing discomfort or cramping during the implementation period, not all women will.
 What causes cramps, if any?
 The fertilized egg should attach to the uterus lining to become pregnant.
 The egg starts the implantation process within the uterus after passing via the fallopian tubes and developing into a blastocyst.
 The blastocyst receives a blood supply during implantation, enabling it to begin developing into a fetus.

 You could also suffer implantation bleeding, known as spotting, along with cramps.
-This often occurs between 10 and 14 days following conception, close to the start of your regular menstruation, and the implantation bleeding is lighter than your menstrual cycles.
+According to WebMD Implantation Bleeding often occurs between 10 and 14 days following conception, close to the start of your regular menstruation, and the implantation bleeding is lighter than your menstrual cycles.

 How much time do you have to spend in the hospital?